bleucitron/unocha-js-aptitude-test/README.md

 with regards to developing Backend Node and/or Front end React.

 This test is split into 2: a backend and frontend task.
-Please do the task which you feel your skillset is strongest in.
-If you think you are able to do both tasks, start on the one which you are strongest in first, and complete as much as you can of the other in the available time.
+Please do the task which you feel your skillset is strongest in first and complete as much as you can of the other in the available time.
-The backend and frontend tasks will be scored separately, rather than added up as a total.

 The tasks within this test are designed to be completed within 3 hours total:
 2 hours for the backend and 1 hour for the frontend.